lmmfs/earth/README.md

     └── test_api.py
 ```

 The root of the project is docker-compose.yaml to start the db service and api service.
-The api folder will be for the api code and data folder will be a volume for the db container
+The api folder will be for the api code and data folder will be a volume for the db container.
-In api folder I decided to create DB module to store all methods that interact with the database.
-I though it made the code more organized.
-On thing that I decided was to have the methods tha call the db queries on data_loader.py and data_requester.py, making that on main.py you only have the API routes.
-The though behind this was to make the main only be responsible with the results and http responses.
+On the api module the design was focused on separated concerns: main.py handles API routing and HTTP responses; data_loader.py and data_requester.py handle data flow; and the dedicated DB module encapsulates all database interaction logic.
+My main was simple organization of the code

-### Database configuration values
+### Database schema
+For the database schema I add these columns

+- id - VARCHAR(50) primary_key
+- magnitude - FLOAT
+- time - DATETIME
+- location - VARCHAR(255)
+- latitude - FLOAT
+- longitude - FLOAT
+- depth - FLOAT

+I decided to use the USGS id as the primary key for my DB, since in the records it was already a unique value, so I didn't create my own unique ids.
+This approach will require changing the ID structure (making a composite key combining source + unique_record_id) if its necessary to add data from multiple earthquake sources.

 ### Project notes
-#### database creation
+#### Database creation
 I decided to make the api create the database on api startup, like this
 ```code
 async def lifespan(app: FastAPI):